roman-milk/roman-milk.github.io/kelsey-loves-the-kissing.md

+===

- ****** Kelsey Loves the Kissing ****** bygeronimo_appleby© A delighted laugh comes from Carla.
+A delighted laugh comes from Carla.
 She grins and winks and, in the second before her mouth touches Kelsey's lips, murmurs, "There's more to come, my darling girl.
 Lot's more."

  Into the evening